amartingarcia/terraform-certified-associate/09-Expressions/README.md

-# 09 - Expresiones
+# 09 - Expressions
-Existen varias expresiones que pueden ser utilizadas con terraform:
+There are several expressions that can be used with terraform:
 - Count
-- Operadores lógicos y aritméticos
+- Logical and arithmetic operators
-- Condicionales
+- Conditional
-- Llamadas a funciones
+- Function calls
 - For
 - For_each
 - Depends_on
 - Lifecycle
 - Splat
-- Bloques dinámicos
+- Dynamic blocks
-- String literales
+- Literal String
-- plantillas de strings
+- strings templates

 ## Count
-Vease el ejemplo.
+See the example.

 ## Conditional Expressions